-The Department of Justice and Regulation established a Community Advisory Group in October 2018 to help guide the development of the new prison and ensure the local community is informed and engaged as the project progresses.
+The Department of Justice and Community Safety established a Community Advisory Group in October 2018 to help guide the development of the new prison and ensure the local community is informed and engaged as the project progresses.

-The Community Advisory Group also includes an Independent Chair and representatives from the local Aboriginal community, the Department of Justice and Regulation and Victoria Police.
+The Community Advisory Group also includes an Independent Chair and representatives from the local Aboriginal community, the Department of Justice and Community Safety and Victoria Police.

 Advisory Group members